abbas-gheydi/dear-port-80/README.md

 ## How to Use It:

-[Download DearPort80](https://github.com/Abbas-gheydi/dear-port-80/releases) and configur it using command line arguments.
+[Download DearPort80](https://github.com/Abbas-gheydi/dear-port-80/releases) and configure it using command line arguments.
 ```bash
 ./dearport80 --help
 Usage of dearport80: